focus-trap demo

 The returnFocusOnDeactivate

-option controls whether focus should be returned to the last-focused element when the trap was activated (the "activate trap" button) or not -- IIF what you click on outside the trap is not focusable:
+option controls whether focus should be returned to the last-focused element when the trap was activated (the "activate trap" button in this demo) or not:

 - If this option is